msk-access/py-gbcms/docs/DOCKER_SUMMARY.md

 ## ✅ Docker Configuration Complete

-All Docker files have been reviewed, updated, and optimized for GetBaseCounts with full dependency support.
+All Docker files have been reviewed, updated, and optimized for gbcms with full dependency support.

 ---